-Research efforts have indicated a link between professional identity and an individual's wellbeing across different professions (Motallebzadeh and Kazemi, 2018; Skinner et al., 2019).
-It has been suggested that the development of a strong professional identity protects individuals against burnout, and contributes to an individual's improved engagement, retention, and adaptation to one's work (Brown et al., 2020; Ibarra and Barbulescu, 2010).
-Research also shows that the prevalence of mental health problems, stress-related issues, and burnout in physicians is considerably higher than in the general population (Imo, 2017).
-The importance of physicians' wellbeing cannot be underestimated, as it has an influence on the quality of care delivered and patient safety (Tak et al., 2017).
+Research efforts have indicated a link between professional identity and an individual's wellbeing across different professions (Motallebzadeh and Kazemi, 2018; Skinner, Leavey and Rothi, 2018).
+It has been suggested that the development of a strong professional identity protects individuals against burnout and contributes to individual's improved engagement, retention, and adaptation to one's work (Brown, Laughey and Finn, 2020; Ibarra and Barbulescu, 2010).
+Research also reports that physicians' experience increased rates of mental health problems, stress-related issues, and burnout, far exceeding those reported in a general population (Imo, 2017).
+The importance of physicians' wellbeing cannot be underestimated, as it has an influence on quality of care delivered and patient safety (Tak, Curlin and Yoon, 2017).

 Professional identity is defined as an individual's subjective image of oneself as a professional, usually exemplified through different values, beliefs, experiences, and motives (Slay and Smith, 2011).
 Cohen-Scali (2003) argues that the construction of professional identity evolves in two dimensions.
 The first relates to socialising for work from an early age, before the individual confronts the labour market.
 The second context covers the process of professional integration at work through exposure to a specific working environment.
-The sensemaking theory proposed by Weick et al. (1995) stresses that high arousal emotions, especially those which are negative, are a trigger for an interpretation search and serve as a cue on how to judge similar situations in the future (Rafaeli et al., 2009).
+Weick's (1995) sensemaking theory stresses that high arousal emotions, especially those which are negative, are the trigger for an interpretation search and serve as a cue on how to judge similar situations in the future (Rafaeli, Ravid and Cheshin, 2009).
 The process of sensemaking further involves bridging the demands and expectations of one's professional role with one's internal evaluation and personal interests (Eliot and Turns, 2011).

-Tak et al. (2017) suggest that some doctors may be intrinsically motivated to show altruism or undertake difficult work in order to contribute to positive change.
-While work satisfaction is often assessed via the lens of work-life balance or income (Jackson and Fransman, 2018), Tak et al. (2017) found that physicians' wellbeing and work fulfilment were rather linked to a sense of a mission, and confirmed no link with external motivators.
+Tak, Curlin, and Yoon (2017) suggest that some doctors may be intrinsically motivated to show altruism or undertake difficult work in order to contribute positive change.
+While work satisfaction is often assessed via the lens of work-life balance or income (Jackson and Fransman, 2018), Tak, Curlin and Yoon (2017) found that physicians' wellbeing and work fulfilment is rather linked to a sense of a mission and found no link with external motivators.

-Miyasaki et al. (2017) identified professionalism and excessive workload as primary factors contributing to burnout amongst the US neurologists.
-It was shown that diminishing doctor's role to systemic care provision and reducing their working autonomy led to a devalued sense of professional identity that resulted in feelings of disempowerment and burnout.
-Silver (2016) assessed that doctor's construction of self-concept was almost entirely absorbed by medicine and their professional identity, making it more challenging for physicians to decide about the transition into retirement.
-Not enough focus has been placed on exploring the experience of mature doctors to address this issue, especially concerning the effect of physicians' professional identity on subjective wellbeing.
-Exploring the identity of tenured physicians might help detect long-term occupational effects on an individual's identity rather than experiences of transient changes.
-While definitions of professionalism might vary within a single profession, this current work aims only at reflecting some frequently occurring domains, and their potential wellbeing outcomes.
-A qualitative approach using an interpretative phenomenological analysis is implemented to address the research question: How does professional identity influence doctors' perceived wellbeing?
+Miyasaki et al. (2016) identified professionalism and excessive workload as primary factors contributing to burnout amongst the US neurologists.
+It was shown that diminishing doctor's role to systemic care provision and reducing their working autonomy led to devalued sense of professional identity that resulted in feelings of disempowerment and burnout.
+Silver (2016) assessed that doctor's construction of self-concept is almost entirely absorbed by medicine and their professional identity, making it more challenging for physicians to decide about the transition into retirement.

+Not enough of focus has been placed on exploring the experience of mature doctors to address this issue, especially concerning the influence of physicians' professional identity on subjective wellbeing.
+Exploring the identity of tenured physicians might help detect long term occupational effects on an individual's identity rather than experiences of transient changes.
+While definitions of professionalism might vary within a single profession, this current work aims only at reflecting some, frequently occurring domains, and their potential wellbeing outcomes.
+A qualitative approach using an Interpretative Phenomenological Analysis is implemented to address the research question: How does professional identity influence doctors' perceived wellbeing?